FreeYourStream/freedeck-tools/README.md

 ## Page Switcher

 This tool can automatically switch the active page of the FreeDeck depending on the active window.
 You can pick between the python, powershell and bash version.
-The pythonscript is much faster, works on windows, but requires you to install python.
+The pythonscript is much faster, works on windows and linux (help for porting to MacOS needed), but requires you to install python.

 ### Installation